 UCT economics professor Anthony Black has said the proposed restaurant would not be a job creator, and would downgrade the tourism assets of the south peninsula.

-Rory Sales, secretary of NEAG, said on Wednesday it “beggared belief” that the council had approved the proposal against such opposition.
+Rory Sales, secretary of NEAG, said yesterday it “beggared belief” that the council had approved the proposal against such opposition.